This is where all 50 states stand on reopening - KVIA

 Idaho

-Gov. Brad Little issued a stay at home order on March 25 and an extreme emergency declaration, which has been extended until April 30.

-Little amended the order on April 15 to allow for some businesses and facilities to reopen for curbside pickup, drive-in and drive-thru service, and for mailed or delivery services.
+Gov. Brad Little amended his order April 15 to allow for some businesses and facilities to reopen for curbside pickup, drive-in and drive-thru service and for mailed or delivery services.
+It is now effective through the end of the month.

 Little said that the measures were working and Idaho is “truly seeing a flattening of the curve.”